DesiKS/reacto_wk2/README.md

 ---

-## Part 2B: FP Veteran Solution (Explicit Fold, Currying, Combinators)
+## Part 2B: Functional Programming Veteran Solution (Explicit Fold, Currying, Combinators)

-Something to share afterwards; not an expected REACTO solution, but something a practiced FP-er might translate from similar built-in functions in e.g. Haskell.
+This is NOT an expected REACTO solution!
+It's an example of what a practiced functional programmer might translate from similar built-in functions in e.g. Haskell.

 ```js
 const foldl = (combine, accum) => list => {